mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32072B_EVAL/Examples/COMP/COMP_Interrupt/readme.txt

 @par Example Description

-This example shows how to configure the COMP peripheral to compare the external voltage applied on a specific pin with the Internal Voltage Reference.
+How to use a comparator peripheral to compare a voltage level applied on a GPIO pin to the the internal voltage reference (VREFINT), in interrupt mode.

 When the comparator input crosses (either rising or falling edges) the internal reference voltage VREFINT (1.22V), the comparator generates an interrupt.

 In this example, the comparator is connected on pin PA1.